cosimo/rFactor2-DeltaBest/README.txt

 If you are using a 64-bit build of rFactor2, you should use the corresponding plugin file (DeltaBest_x64.dll) instead of the default one (DeltaBest.dll).

-As of this writing (30/6/2014) a stable 64-bit build of rFactor2 hasn't been released yet, so I don't know whether rFactor2 will automatically select the 64-bit plugin or not.

-It seems that installing both 32 and 64 bit versions together won't do any harm, but I would recommend if you can to install just the single DLL file you need.

 Pick the one that corresponds to your rFactor2 build: